mourra950/Distrubited-System-Racing-Cars/README.md

 * Use WASD  keys to control the car's movement (accelerate, brake, steer left or right).
 ## Chatting
 * To send a message type your message in the text box and press on left CTRL button.
+## YouTube Demonstration Video
+For a visual guide on how to download, install, and run the multiplayer distributed racing car game, we have provided a demonstration video on YouTube.
+This video will walk you through the entire process, making it easier to get started with the game.

+Click on the link below to watch the demonstration video: